 Note: Any job or subflow stored in the system during a server upgrade is marked as exposed to provide the same behavior for those jobs and subflows as before the upgrade.
 Any job or subflow that is exported prior to the upgrade will not be exposed.
-Therefore, when importing these jobs or subflows back into the system, you must manually expose the imported job or subflow.
+Therefore, when importing server/modules/hub/neo4j.properties and set the property dbms.allow\format\migration property to true.
+The purpose of this property is to protect against unintentional and irreversible store upgrades.
+Setting this property to "true" indicates that you understand the ramifications of proceeding with an upgrade and have taken the necessary precautions before proceeding.